-Learners with ASD often exhibit difficulties in sensory processing.
+Learners with ASD often exhibit sensory processing.
 Sensory overload can present itself in different ways such as challenging behaviour, withdrawal or complete shutdown, which all add to these learners’ barriers to learning.
-Therefore another essential role of the occupational therapists at Vera School is to assess and target learner’s sensory processing difficulties.
+Therefore another essential role of the occupational therapists is to assess and target learner’s sensory processing difficulties.
 Adding the right sensory support and intervention within a learner’s learning environment assists in decreasing barriers to learning and helps the learner’s nervous system to become more organised or regulated and therefore can augment the learner’s attention and performance within activities.
-The Occupational therapists support teachers in implementing strategies within the classroom, to try to manage the sensory needs of each learner.
+The occupational therapists support teachers in implementing strategies within the classroom, to try to manage the sensory needs of each learner.

 The role of the school’s Speech therapists is to develop communication and social skills within context.
 The speech therapists are involved in the literacy, language, communication and social skills aspect of learning programme delivery.
 With a variety of techniques, speech therapy addresses a range of challenges often faced by persons with ASD.
 For instance, some individuals with ASD do not speak, while others love to talk but have difficulty using conversational speech and/or understanding the nuances of language and nonverbal cues when talking with others.

 A key element in our learning programme delivery is the use of alternative and augmentative communication (AAC) systems.
 Preverbal learners with ASD can benefit from a variety of augmentative and alternative communicative (AAC) devices and methods.
 At Vera School we promote the use of The Picture Exchange Communication System (PECS) and Makaton.